Statuses in Latin with translation. Quotes in Latin with translation

 [Poete naskuntur, oratores fiunt].

-113. Potius mori, quam foedari.
+113. Potius mori, quam foedāri.

-[Potius mori, kwam fedari].
+[Potius mori, kvam fedari].

-Better to die than be disgraced.
+It's better to die than to be disgraced.

 The expression is attributed to Cardinal James of Portugal.